bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 Ignored.
 Currently (in version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) the `-c|--configuration <CONFIGURATION>` options seems to be ignored and have no effect on the `dotnet user-secrets init` command. *Or, it could be that I haven't figured out how to properly use the `--configuration` option with the `dotnet user-secrets init` command.* For other `dotnet user-secrets` commands it is used to specify the project configuration to use.

-You will need to manually setup any project configuration specific user secret IDs in the Visual Studio project file.
+You will need to manually setup any project configuration specific `UserSecretsId`s in the Visual Studio project file.

 #### My configuration option wish

-I would like to see the `--configuration` options used to specify the configuration in the project file that the user secrets ID should be added or updated for.
+I would like to see the `--configuration` options used to specify the configuration in the project file that the `UserSecretsId` should be added or updated for.

 For example:
 ```text